Fast hardware-aware matrix-free algorithm for higher-order finite-element discretized matrix multivector products on distributed systems: Methodology

-According to the standard prescription of finite-element discretization, we assume a non-overlapping partition of $\Omega$ into finite-elements $\Omega^{(e)}$, i.e., $\Omega=\bigcup_{e=1}^E\Omega^{(e)}$ where $E$ is the number of finite-elements.
-We refer to these elements $\Omega^{(e)}$ as FE cells, and in this work, we choose them to be hexahedral finite-elements.
-Furthermore, we assume that a linear map exists from each FE cell to a reference domain $\hat{\Omega}=\left[-1,1\right]^3$ with $\bxi=[\xi_1,\xi_2,\xi_3]$ as the reference coordinate system.
-In this framework, the discretized field $u^{\beta,h}(\bx)$ in a given FE cell ($e$) can be defined in the following way:
+According to the standard prescription of finite-element (FE) discretization, we decompose $\Omega$ into non-overlapping volumes called finite-element cells $\Omega^{(e)}$ i.e., $\Omega=\bigcup_{e=1}^E\Omega^{(e)}$ where $E$ is the number of finite-element cells.
+We refer to these elements $\Omega^{(e)}$ as FE-cells, and in this work, we choose them to be hexahedra.
+Furthermore, we assume that a linear map exists from each FE-cell to a reference domain $\widehat{\Omega}=\left[-1,1\right]^3$ with $\bxi=[\xi_1,\xi_2,\xi_3]$ as the reference coordinate system.
+In this framework, the FE discretized field $u^{\beta,h}(\bx)$ for a given FE-cell ($e$) can be defined as follows:

-where $\hat{N}_{J}$ is the 3D finite-element (FE) cell-level basis function corresponding to the FE node $J$.
-Further, the tensor structured nature of $\hat{N}_J(\bxi)$ is exploited in \cref{eqn:fecellvector} to express it as the product of three 1D Lagrange interpolating polynomials of order \texttt{FEOrder}$=n_p-1$, defined on the Gauss Legendre Lobatto nodal points in $[-1,1]$, with $n_p$ denoting the number of points in each direction, while $\bx^{\left(e\right)}_{j_1j_2j_3}$ is the cartesian coordinate of the node $J$ indexed by $j_1,j_2,j_3$ in $\Omega^{\left(e\right)}$.
+where $\widehat{N}_{J}$ is the 3D finite-element (FE) cell level basis function of polynomial order $(n_p-1)^3$ corresponding to the FE node $J$.